huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_provider.md

 The `remote` block supports:

-* `attribute` - The attribute in the IdP assertion.
+* `attribute` - The attribute in the IDP assertion.

 * `condition` - The condition of conversion rule.